 I’m 17 years old and I’m currently studying four foreign languages- English, French, German and Japanese.
 Of all these, English is my favorite, mainly because it’s the one I use the most.
 But to be honest, I didn’t always like it so much.
 In the beginning, like most second graders ten years ago, I started learning English at school.
-As an eight year old child, I was nervous and shy to ask the teacher pretty much anything.
+As an eight year old child, I was too nervous and shy to ask the teacher pretty much anything.
 I didn’t always understand what she was saying and grammar was kind of a horror.
 Vocabulary was fun, but I often mixed up words.

-I was part of a twenty five kids class, so it was hard for the teacher to make sure everyone comprehended and memorized the lesson.
+I was part of a twenty five people class, so it was hard for the teacher to make sure everyone comprehended and memorized the lesson.
 She chose a few of my colleagues who seemed to know what she was talking about and solved exercises with them only, while ignoring the other pupils.
 I was part of the second group.
 Because I was so anxious about making a pronunciation or grammar mistake, I always shut up, copied what was written on the board, nodded when we were asked if we understood and never raised my hand to answer.
 Pretty stupid, huh?
 I thought I was simply not good at it, that English was not for me.
 But there was one thing that kept me bewildered: just how were other kids so good at this class?
 But my parents knew why, so next year they signed me up for some extra English classes at a foreign languages school, called Lexis.
 Was I excited?
 Definitely not.
 Actually, now that I think about it, I even cried.
 I imagined the same thing happening all over again, that is feeling uneasy and silly.
 Fortunately, my parents convinced me to go.
 The first thing I liked was that I was the oldest in my group.
 The second was that I received new, full color spread page books.
 The third was that I was enrolled in the A0 class, so I started from scratch.
 This time everything seemed easier, probably because the first lessons were vaguely familiar or because we were just five or six kids in that group.
 The teaching method was different as well.
 Instead of memorizing words, we had to come up with our own examples.
 We had games for remembering different grammar rules and also many projects that involved creativity and playing.

 The teacher paid equal attention to everyone and encouraged us to answer, even if we wrong.
 We were taught to help each other when needed, only I didn’t need so much help, but I loved to explain to my colleagues what they didn’t comprehend.
 It made me confident, especially when the teacher nodded in approval for my answers.
 I still didn’t like grammar, but I knew how to use it.